 You can enjoy a circular walk from Aberporth, a short coast walk from Aberporth to Tresaith is fully accessible for the first mile and provides a great vantage point to look out for dolphins close to the Cardigan Bay shore.
 Other walks extend along Cardigan Bay Coast.
 It is possible to walk north along the coastal path to the nearby village of Tresaith and if you like, on to Penbryn Beach.
 The small headland near the carved wooden sculpture of a dolphin is another good spot to see dolphins.
 Aberporth was once an important village for herring fishing but now it is mostly crab and lobster and a popular spot for sea fishing and small boat sailing.

 Beach wheelchair available from the Lifeguard Hut.
 The beach wheelchair is free to use and the key to unlock it is available from the RNLI lifeguard hut located in-between the car parks, parking by dolphin statue.

-Dolwen is a Seaside Award beach.
+Dolwen is a Blue Flag beach.
 Dyffryn Beach can be enjoyed with your dog.